 Stefanos Katsikas, Lingustics, Director of Modern Greek Studies Program, U of I

-SPEAKER BIO: Dr Katsikas joins the Modern Greek Studies program from Goldsmiths, University of London, where he has been Lecturer in History since 2009.
+SPEAKER BIO: Dr Katsikas joined the Modern Greek Studies program from Goldsmiths, University of London, where he has been Lecturer in History since 2009.
 Previous teaching appointments include University College London, and the University of Nottingham.
 He holds a BA in History from the Ionian University in Greece, an MA in Southeast European Studies and PhD in Social Science from University College London, UK.
 His research explores the interrelationship between democratization, post-conflict resolution and regional security in Southeastern Europe and is currently focusing on two projects, ‘Islam and Nationhood in Modern Greece (1832 to 1941), and ‘Transitional Justice after War and Dictatorship in Greece (1949-2000)’.
-He is the author of numerous articles on Modern Greek and Balkan history, editor of Bulgaria and Europe: Shifting Identities (London, 2010), and co-editor of State-Nationalisms in the Ottoman Empire, Greece and Turkey: Orthodox and Muslims, 1830-1945 (forthcoming in 2012).
+He is the author of numerous articles on Modern Greek and Balkan history, editor of Bulgaria and Europe: Shifting Identities (London, 2010), and co-editor of State-Nationalisms in the Ottoman Empire, Greece and Turkey: Orthodox and Muslims, 1830-1945 (2012).
 His recent book, Negotiating Diplomacy in the New Europe: Foreign Policy in Post-Communist Bulgaria (London, 2011) received a Scouloudi Publication Award from the Institute of Historical Research, University of London.